coderanger/coderanger.net/content/posts/chef-secrets.md

 due to the high level of complexity. etcd and consul both lack authentication and authorization controls, but they are being worked on.

+# The Future

+One potential solution for this mess in the future is to move more services toward asymmetric keys for authentication instead of shared (symmetric) secrets.
+This is already supported in both PostgreSQL and MySQL.
+This trades secrets management for identity management, which is still a hard problem but does have some nicer characteristics.
+Notably the private key for a given server never has to leave the machine, and the public key doesn't need to be kept secret from anyone.
+The hard part becomes knowing which keys to authorize for which resources and managing signatures.
+This generally requires another Trusted Third Party to handle role/identity information, like a chef-server or the AWS API.

+The tooling isn't there today, but this does offer a path out of the current miasma.

 # tl;dr

 If you are 100% on AWS, use [Citadel](https://github.com/poise/citadel).